 A very exciting, record-breaking, and ever so slightly crazy sort of challenge.
 It involves a small boat, some oars and over 3,000 miles of Indian Ocean.

 Expedition Medicine has recently been approached by a great British explorer maybe read ‘eccentric’ in the making, Sarah Outen who plans, in memory of here rather to row single handed across the Indian Ocean in 2009.
 Sarah has asked us to provide a tailored medical training course designed specifically around her needs which we are happy to do.

-But so inspired by her challenge are we that we are also offering ongoing support and provide a regular feature on her progress through our regular Enews – if you don’t receive it yet you can sign up by clicking here, and also via this blog – so watch this space…
+But so inspired by her challenge are we that we are also offering ongoing support and provide a regular feature on her progress through our regular Enews – if you don’t receive it yet you can sign up via this blog – so watch this space…

 …a bit more detail, in Sarah’s own words,